-- Ensure the regular and punctual attendance of their child at the Academy where possible. - Work in partnership with the Academy to ensure the best possible outcomes for their child. - Notify the Academy of the reason for any of their child's absences without delay. - Provide the Academy with sufficient and up-to-date information about their child's medical needs. - Attend meetings to discuss how support for their child should be planned.
+- Ensure the regular and punctual attendance of their child at school where possible. - Work in partnership with school to ensure the best possible outcomes for their child. - Notify school of the reason for any of their child's absences without delay. - Provide school with sufficient and up-to-date information about their child's medical needs. - Attend meetings to discuss how support for their child should be planned.